 How I Almost Didn’t Come Down

 The Basilica da Estrela (Estrela Church) is one of the busiest Catholic temples in Lisbon, particularly with funerals (since the nearest cemetery is just five minutes away).
 Fortunately, for those who feel uncomfortable about crashing memorial services, you can climb up the 114 steps to the rooftop for some breathtaking views of Lisbon.
-I wasn’t even half way up, and my breath was already gone (quitting smoking one year ago was the best thing I ever did, I’m just not seeing the full results yet).
+I wasn’t even halfway up, and my breath was already gone (quitting smoking one year ago was the best thing I ever did, I’m just not seeing the full results yet).
 Oh, and the stairs were spiral, making them my arch enemy.
 The view is amazing and I did enjoy it, once I was able to catch my breath.
-The only tiny problem with it was finding the courage to go down the same spiral stairs again… I actually sat up there for a while thinking “they know I’m here, and someone has to come up in the end of the day and they’ll probably look for me, right?”
+The only tiny problem with it was finding the courage to go down the same spiral stairs again… I actually sat up there for a while thinking “they know I’m here, and someone has to come up at the end of the day and they’ll probably look for me, right?”
 Then the church bells tolled (heck, those things are loud!) and I realized I had to endure that every hour if I didn’t pull myself together… That was enough to get me back on my feet and down those stairs (painfully slowly…).

 Let’s (Not) Get Physical